Bed bugs and ticks both are parasites; they depend on their hosts for survival.

 Take care, especially during unpacking luggage before, after, and during a trip.

-You must check for bed bugs in used furniture and clothing before taking them in your home.
+You must check for bed bugs in used furniture and clothing before taking them into your home.

 If you must go to the infested area, you must wear protective clothing.